34th Street

 Warner Brothers

 When Freedom Of Choice was released in 1980, what Devo was all about finally became clear.
 With its pop hooks and slick production, the album represented what Devo might consider their most powerful artistic statement up to that time.
-In one fell swoop they reduced themselves from avant-garde conceptualists to top 40 popsters, all they while claiming their success was part of a greater conceptual whole.
-Devo was devolving.
+In one fell swoop they reduced themselves from avant-garde conceptualists to top 40 popsters, all the while claiming their success was part of a greater conceptual whole: Devo was devolving.

 Not any more.
 Oh No!
 It’s Devo finds the band cranking out the same fodder as their two previous releases (Freedom Of Choice and last year’s New Traditionalists).
 Choppy keyboard textures, heavy bass synth, and a crunching 4/4 beat dominate each song.
 Nowhere to be heard are the fuzzy guitars, manic drumming, or crazed vocalizing that made Are We Not Men?
 And Duty Now For The Future such insanely brilliant records.